-There are four iPhone 12 models.: The iPhone 12, iPhone 12 Mini, iPhone 12 Pro, and iPhone 12 Pro Max.
+There are four different iPhone 12 models: The iPhone 12, iPhone 12 Mini, iPhone 12 Pro, and iPhone 12 Pro Max.
 Each model has its own unique traits and features, and there should be something there for everyone.
 Not exactly sure how much size varies between all the models?
 Be sure to read our size comparison article.
 Here’s everything you need to know about the new 5G phones.

 iPhone 12 pricing and availability